matt-russo/pixelsynth-sw/README.md

   * b : brighter
   * v : darker (chose v since it's beside b)
   * h : open/close 'how it works' box
+  * l: toggle loop mode
 * increasing colour contrasts
   * changed #444 to #757575 to reach minimum colour contrast with white and black
   * changed #FO6 to #DB005B to reach minimum colour contrast with white
   * changed #ccc to white (on #444 for close controls text)
 * changed "Courier new" to "Verdana"
 * added audio marker for left edge of image (called startClick)
+* added more descriptive alt text to images (need to test)
+* added key command to toggle loopmode (starts with loopMode off)